-Although, to labour our limited French vocabulary a little further, it was only peut-etre in the first place anyhow.
+Although, to labour the cod-French a little further, it was only peut-etre in the first place anyhow.

 France’s prime minister Francois Fillon has confirmed plans to propose a carbon tax will be dropped after some representatives of the ruling UMP party blamed opposition to the idea for heavy losses in last weekend’s regional elections.

 Ironically, as the FT reports, the carbon tax idea was aimed at winning over more green voters to the centre-right UMP.
 Read more